Azure/azureml-examples/cli/jobs/finetuning/standalone/finetuning-job-cliv2-readme.md

       az ml workspace create --name <workspace-name> --resource-group <resource-group-name> --location <location>
       ```

+**Note**: MaaS finetuning is supported in following regions due to capacity constraints.
+* Llama models can only be finetuned in westus3 region.
+* All other models which support MaaS Finetuning can be finetuned in eastus2 region

 ### Running the Fine-Tuning Job
 To run the fine-tuning job, use the following command: